 Progress doesn’t always mean better quality products.
 Often it means slightly worse products that are a lot less expensive.
 Less stringent licensure could be worth some reduction in mandated minimum quality because costs would drop and Americans could afford more health care.

-(Here is another copy of Imagur’s occupation graph.
-Note that there are a lot of the pinkish occupations near the bottom of the graphic, but that isn’t healthcare workers.
-It is a slightly more purple shade of pink that represents entertainers and media producers.)
+(If you look at the full occupation graph, you’ll see that there are also a lot of the pinkish occupations near the bottom of the graphic, but that isn’t healthcare workers.
+It is a confusing color scheme.
+A slightly more purple shade of pink represents entertainers and media producers near the bottom.)

 The COVID epidemic gave another example where cheaper and lower quality could actually be better.
 The FDA was slow to give approval for $2 instant paper COVID tests because they were not as accurate as the PCR tests (that generally cost >>$100), but the there weren’t enough PCR tests anyhow and instant tests could have helped fill the gap.
 Plus the PCR tests are so slow for most Americans that they were not very helpful for slowing the disease since many people don’t get results until after they were no longer infectious.
 Finally, the PCR tests are highly accurate at detecting the COVID RNA, but many people who still have trace amounts of COVID RNA are no longer infectious.
 The paper test is the most accurate for people with high viral loads who are truly infectious.
 The more infectious, someone is, the more likely it is that the paper test will give an accurate positive result.
 America might have been better off giving a $2 instant test every week all year to all Americans (costing about $100) and doing one less PCR test per person (saving about $100).